michellab/RBFE-Benchmark/pipeline/pipeline_notebooks/README.md

 and it will also ask for the above folder/file paths.

 Additional input that will be asked for during setup:
-Sampling time (per window)
+   - Sampling time (per window)
-MD engines to use
+   - MD engines to use
-Whether HMR should be applied
+   - Whether HMR should be applied
-How many repeats to run
+   - How many repeats to run
-Whether to save the trajectories
+   - Whether to save the trajectories

 Then, the network can be edited as follows:
-Remove any ligands to generate the network for
+   - Remove any ligands to generate the network for
-Add perturbations
+   - Add perturbations
-Remove perturbations
+   - Remove perturbations
-Whether to also run in the reverse direction.
+   - Whether to also run in the reverse direction

 Finally, it will ask for a path to a sources file that includes all the module exports/pythonpaths.
 eg: